Nepiki/Guides/Eternal-Eyes.md

 * Each achievement **must** be done during their respective chapters.
 Once you beat the final floor, the chapter ends directly afterwards.
 They can't be done in New Game+ and will require a new play through if missed.

 * Boss fights are excluded since they have separate achievements.
 For chapters 2, 4, 7, and 9, the achievement will trigger before the boss fights instead.
-This is so you can use a max team of 4 for the dungeon and still be able to meet the requirements for the boss achievements afterwards. (explained later)
+This is so you can use a max team of 4 for the dungeon and still be able to meet the requirements for the boss achievements afterwards.

 * Skipping floors you've already cleared, or loading a save file to continue from a later floor, will not start the achievement.
 If the achievement icon doesn't appear, or disappears during a fight, you failed an achievement requirement and will need to retry from the first floor.